Advanced Scale Math for Theory Nerds

 This is going to be THE best scale study book for guitarists ever written.
 There is nothing like this out there yet.

 This book will list EVERY scale that exists in music, covering ALL music of the entire planet, with guitar necks, modes, scale theory, everything.

 I want to show you some really cool, fascinating scale stuff today, that I discovered while writing the book.

 In order for this to really make sense, you need to have a good grasp of the material covered in the following 2 blogs first.

 To give a quick recap of the gist of these blogs:

 When you organize the 7 modes of the major scale by key signature, you get:

 Locrian. –> C Locrian = 5b

-Notice the progression, going from Lydian where a note goes up from the major scale, to Ionian, which IS THE major scale, to Mixo where a note goes down from major scale, Dorian 2 notes go down, Aeolian 3 notes go down, etc.
+Notice the progression, going from Lydian where a note goes up from the major scale to Ionian, which IS THE major scale, to Mixo where a note goes down from the major scale, Dorian 2 notes go down, Aeolian 3 notes go down, etc.

 It’s interesting to note that our binary concept of major and minor, happy and sad scales, really only started somewhere in the 14-1500’s Renaissance.
 Before that, Greek, Medieval and Gregorian chant times, they had more mood gradations than just these 2.